ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 ### Managed Kubernetes services

 Running the example in this guide requires basic Kubernetes infrastructure set-up.
-We collect some helpful links for users who are getting started with a managed Kubernetes service.
+We collect helpful links for users who are getting started with a managed Kubernetes service.

 :::{tabbed} GKE (Google Cloud)
 You can find the landing page for this Kubernetes service [here](https://cloud.google.com/kubernetes-engine).